romanserk/fusion-site/README.md

 # fusion-site
-responsive website that i built to practice hatml scss and js/jquery
+responsive website that i built to practice html css / scss and js/jquery